Variables

 - Prefer presence checks over equality with empty string.
 Use

-- Use comments in the rule name.
+IS MISSINGrather than= ''to detect missing values. - Use comments in the rule name.
 Since expressions are terse, lean on the rule name and description to explain why the rule exists.